Reynold4k/Nanopore_MinimumBIO/Pipeline2/README.md

 ```

-## Manually run the scripts step by step, you don't need step A-C scripts for now, if you're keen on how it works, please contact me at my email.
+## Below are the instructions for manually running the scripts step by step, you don't need step A-C scripts for now, if you're keen on how it works, please contact me at my email.

 ## Step A: Extracting potential hits into a new folder